Categories

 After moving abroad, you find you can't remortgage with your current lender

 Many mortgage providers shy away from expat borrowers due to the perceived higher risks.
-It's a common scenario to find the lender you first buy a property through, refuses to offer you a change of product, to release equity, or remortgage when they discover you've moved abroad.
+It's common to find the lender you first buy a property through refuses to offer you a change of product to release equity or remortgage when they discover you've moved abroad.
 The only option is to switch lenders.

 The Loan-to-Value ratio (LTV) of your mortgage is now lower than when you first set it up